-Each non-employee director may make an election to receive 100% of annual retainer and committee fees in shares of restricted stock.
-For fiscal 2019, Mr. Viera elected to receive 100% of these fees in restricted stock and Mr. Moses elected to receive 100% of the fees for the first three fiscal quarters in restricted stock.
+Each non-employee director may make an election to receive up to 100% of their annual retainer and committee fees in shares of restricted stock.
+For fiscal 2022, Mr. Viera elected to receive 100% of these fees in restricted stock .

-The restricted stock portion of the annual retainer is granted to the non-employee directors in four equal quarterly installments and such shares vest on the first anniversary of the grant date (discussed below).
+The restricted stock portion of the annual retainer is granted in four equal quarterly installments and vest on the first anniversary of the grant date (discussed below).
 Grants of restricted stock are generally made on the fifth trading day following the filing of the Company's Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable.
-The number of shares of restricted stock granted is determined by dividing the dollar value of the restricted stock to be delivered by the average of the closing prices of our common stock on the ten trading days prior to the fifth trading day following the filing of the Company's Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable.
+The number of shares of restricted stock granted is determined by dividing the dollar value of the restricted stock to be delivered by the average of the closing prices of our common stock on the ten trading days prior to the fifth trading day following the filing of the Company's Annual Report on Form 10-Q, as applicable.

-Under the Take-Two Interactive Software, Inc. 2017 Stock Incentive Plan, the maximum value of awards granted to non-employee directors in any one calendar year, together with any cash fees paid to such directors during such calendar year in respect of such director's service as a member of the Board of Directors during such year, may not, absent extraordinary circumstances, exceed \$750,000 in total value.
+Under the 2017 Plan, the maximum value of awards granted to non-employee directors in any one calendar year, together with any cash fees paid to such directors during such calendar year in respect of such director's service as a member of the Board of Directors during such year, may not, absent extraordinary circumstances, exceed \$750,000 in total value.
 As determined by the Compensation Committee in its discretion, this limit may be increased for a non-executive chair of the Board of Directors or, in extraordinary circumstances, for other individual non-employee directors; provided that the non-employee director receiving such additional compensation may not participate in the decision to award such compensation.

-Reimbursement of Certain Expenses.
+Reimbursement of Certain Expenses

 Non-employee directors are reimbursed for travel expenses to attend Board of Directors and committee meetings and to attend director education seminars in accordance with policies approved from time to time.

-Director Stock Ownership Requirements.
+Director Stock Ownership Requirements

 Under the stock ownership requirements for non-employee directors of the Company, non-employee directors are required to own shares of common stock having a value equal to five times the annual cash retainer.
 Current non-employee directors are required to achieve such stock position within five years after the date of the adoption of the requirements and future non-employee directors shall achieve such ownership position within five years after the date of their election to the Board of Directors.
 Information regarding executive officer stock ownership requirements is set forth in this Proxy Statement under "Compensation Discussion and Analysis."
-Each independent director serving on the Board of Directors for more than one year actually owned shares in excess of the requirements as of record date.
+Each non-employee director owned shares in excess of the requirements as of the record date.